BioImage-Archive/bia-integrator/annotation-data-converter/README.md

 poetry install
 ```

 To actually push to the api, copy the .env_template to .env and fill in your details.
-For local testing, you need to have the local api set up first.
+For local testing, you need to have the local api set up first — see [api](https://github.com/BioImage-Archive/bia-integrator/tree/main/api).

 # Output data configuration
-Output data can be saved locally (the default), uploaded to s3, or both.
-This, and where local data is saved, can be specified with inputs to the CLI, namely --output-mode and --output-directory — see *CLI commands*, below.
+The main conversion command, `convert`, can save data locally, upload it to s3, both of those, or as a "dry run" (the default), in which data is saved locally and the s3 uri specified and returned, but no data is actually uploaded to s3 — this has obvious utility for checking that everything will run as expected before doing it properly.
+The output mode, and where local data is saved, can be specified with inputs to the CLI, namely --output-mode and --output-directory — see *CLI commands*, below.

-If uploading to s3, the `endpoint_url` and `bucket_name` must be set in the .env file; an example is in the .env_template.
-Note the two additional aws_... fields — they're necessary for s3 upload but require no further configuration.
+If uploading to s3, the `s3_bucket_name` must be set in the .env file; the `s3_endpoint_url` can also be set there, if different from the default value — an example is in the .env_template.
+If further configuration for s3 is required, for example, setting credentials, this can be done in the [Persistence](https://github.com/BioImage-Archive/bia-integrator/tree/main/persistence) package.

-The default output directory can also be set, save specifying it on the command line.
-That can also be found in the .env_template, to copy to your .env file.

 # Output directives

-Directives are created for subsequent curation, written to the bia-integrator curation package.
+Directives are created for subsequent curation, and are written to the bia-integrator curation package, under `/directives/point_annotation_ng_view_links.yaml` unless the output mode is `dry_run` or `local`, in which case a directive is saved to the configured output directory, or not created at all, respectively.
 An example directive file can be seen in `test/output_data/curation_directive.yaml` — see the curation package for use of directives.

 # CLI commands